UPPMAX/programming_formalisms/docs/deployment/deploy.md

     ```

     - You will probably recognise some of them, but some may be more obscure and were installed automatically as dependencies.
-    - Save your requirements as a file that user can run to get the needed dependencies.
+    - Save your requirements as a file in your learners folder.

     ```console
-    pip freeze > requirements.txt
+    pip freeze > /learners/[name]/requirements.txt
     ```

     - **Other users** can then install the same packages with: